Characterizations of quasitrivial symmetric nondecreasing associative operations: Associative operations

 \begin{remark} The concept of single-peaked linear ordering was introduced for finite chains in social choice theory by Black~\cite{Bla48,Bla87} (see \cite{BerPer06,Fou01} for more recent references).
 Here we simply apply the same definition to arbitrary chains.
-Thus defined, $\preceq$ is single-peaked w.r.t.\ $\leq$ iff, from among three distinct elements of $X$, the centrist one (w.r.t.\ $\leq$) is never ranked last by $\preceq$. \end{remark}
+Thus defined, $\preceq$ is single-peaked for $\leq$ if and only if, from among three distinct elements of $X$, the centrist one (for $\leq$) is never ranked last by $\preceq$. \end{remark}